Onychogomphus uncatus (Charpentier, 1840) – Large Pincertail

 NL: Grote tanglibel | DE: Große Zangenlibelle | FR: Gomphe à crochets

 Onychogomphus uncatus (Large pincertail), like its slightly smaller relative O. forcipatus (Small Pincertail), is a yellow-and-black clubtail with large terminal appendages.
 Mature imagos have blue eyes, a treat they share with south-western Small Pincertails (subspecies unguiculatus), but can be distinguished from the latter by the larger black markings on lateral sides of the thorax and ante-humeral markings.
+A third species Large Pincertail can be confused with, though with a very limited area of occurrence, is Cazuma Pincertail (O. cazuma).
+This species looks like a mix of Small and Large Pincertail.

 The geographical range of Large Pincertails encompasses south-western Europe (Iberia, France, Italy) and northern Africa.
 They inhabit clear flowing streams in rocky areas.